UMM-CSci-4453-Fall-2017/final-project-twomonitorsonekeyboard/IntroductionToOracle.md

 A more in depth explanation can be found by reading this [file](OracleRDBMSArchitecture.md).

-:fire: For a little more fun playing around with this fun interactive Oracle web app by clicking on _Database Architecture_ tab.
+:fire: For a little more fun play around with this fun interactive Oracle web app by clicking on _Database Architecture_ tab.

 ### Database Structure
 Along with Oracle's Archtecture we will explore distinct feature and concepts that are unique to Oracle.

 First you'll want to read [this](https://www.red-gate.com/simple-talk/sql/oracle/getting-started-with-oracle-database-12c-multitenant-architecture/) which will provide a nice overview or Multitenant Archecture.

-Then you can continue by exploring the [Distinct Features of Oracle file](DistinctFeaturesOfOracle.md) to get more information on it
+Then you can continue by exploring the [Distinct Features of Oracle file](DistinctFeaturesOfOracle.md) to get more information on it.

+### Local Users vs Common Users
+Another important feature of OracleDB's Multitenant Architecture is that there can be two types of users.

+* **Common Users**: These are users that exist in both the CDB(root) and all PDBs.
+	* When creating this type of User it must be prefixed with "C##" or "c##"
+	* The username chosen must be unique across all containers.

+* **Local Users**: These are users that exist in only specific PDBs
+	* Usernames can be the same across different PDBs but unique within their specific PDB;

+You can read about users [here](https://docs.oracle.com/database/121/SQLRF/statements_8003.htm#SQLRF01503) if you want more background.

 ## Exploring OracleDB
 Now that we have a little background regarding Oracle DB we are ready to dive in!
 We will begin by first exploring how an Oracle database would be run.